milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 CH2_Emi: "But what stood out to me was that there weren't any people.
 No portraits or headshots whatsoever."

-CH2_Emi: "So I was thinking, why don't we ask around and have you snap some photos of some random people for a change of pace?"
+CH2_Emi: "So I was thinking, why don't we ask around and have you snap photos of some random people for a change of pace?"

 Izumi: ". . .!"